A glowing (but mini) harvest moon will light up Friday the 13th

-(CNN)This Friday the 13th, a cratered Jack-O-Lantern will light up the sky.
+(CNN)This Friday the 13th, a cratered jack-o'-lantern will light up the sky.

-Even more than the pumpkin spice latte, the harvest moon officially marks the beginning of fall.
+Even more than the pumpkin spice latte, the harvest moon marks the official beginning of fall.
 The days grow shorter, the air gets brisker and a glowing full moon kicks it all off.
 Here's what it is, when you can see it and why it's teenier this year.

 What's a harvest moon?

-A harvest moon is a full moon that usually occurs around the autumnal equinox (September 23, the first day of fall!) but sometimes laze into October in the Western Hemisphere.
+A harvest moon is a full moon that usually occurs around the autumnal equinox (September 23, the first day of fall!) but sometimes slides into October in the Western Hemisphere.

-A harvest moon rises about 25 minutes after the sun sets in most of the northern US, NASA said, 25 minutes earlier than a typical moon.
+A harvest moon rises about 25 minutes after the sun sets in most of the northern United States, NASA said, 25 minutes earlier than a typical moon.
 This brings extra light in the evenings.

 What causes it?